 23. Moulin Rouge

-24. Catch Sunset at Montparnasse Tower
+24. Catch the Sunset at Montparnasse Tower

 Climbing up Montparnasse Tower (Tour Montparnasse) at sunset is definitely one of the best things to do in Paris, especially for those looking to escape massive tourist crowds.
 Located in the Montparnasse neighborhood, this tower is the tallest building in Paris and the only skyscraper in the city center.

 The best time to visit Montparnasse Tower is definitely right before sunset, at golden hour.
-That way, you’ll get to see a stunning bird’s-eye view of Paris at daylight, sunset, and dawn, when the city starts to magically light up.
+That way, you’ll see a stunning bird’s-eye view of Paris at daylight, sunset, and dawn, when the city starts to magically light up.
 It’s truly a breathtaking sight.

 Be sure to bring adequate photography gear, such as some great low-light lenses for the Sony a6400, to capture the jaw-dropping sunset and evening transformation.
 To make your visit even more special, there’s also a rooftop bar on the terrace, where you can get some champagne!